vippsas/vipps-developers/knowledge-base/applying-for-services.md

 # Applying for services

-As a merchant, you can apply to use Vipps or MobilePay payment methods in your online store or Point of Sale.
+As a merchant, you can apply to use Vipps and MobilePay payment methods in your online store or Point of Sale.

 If you want to test the products before starting an agreement, see [Do you want to test our products?](https://vippsmobilepay.com/merchant-test-account-sign-up)